 SEA Theme Conclusions Overall it is considered that BNDP will have a long-term positive impact on the biodiversity theme.
 Climate change There is a real focus in the plan on delivering improvements to sustainable travel infrastructure, particularly walking and cycling infrastructure, including a new 'green corridor' linking development in the south to the town centre.
-Balanced against this, the allocation for 70 new homes on the outskirts of the town and potential for a new car park will encourage more vehicular trips.
-Opportunity is taken to promote sustainable design and construction approaches for all new development, with a requirement to maximise the potential to achieve net zero carbon emissions.
-Overall it is considered that BNDP will have a long-term positive impact on the climate change theme.
+Opportunity is also taken to promote sustainable design and construction approaches for all new development, with a requirement to maximise the potential to achieve net zero carbon emissions.
+It is considered that BNDP will have a long-term positive impact on the climate change theme.
 Landscape BNDP seeks to ensure that new development is sensitively designed to minimise any impacts on the landscape character of the area.
 This includes the promotion of new green infrastructure that could enhance the area.
 Although the proposed allocation is to the south of the town, thus extending Bungay into the surrounding countryside, this area has been assessed as having low landscape sensitivity, and the allocation policy includes provision for a landscape barrier.
-The plan allows for new tourist accommodation, including that located adjacent the development boundary, which has the potential to impact on landscape character, depending on proposals coming forward.
 Overall BNDP is assessed as having neutral impacts on the landscape theme.
-Water BNDP contains a range of mitigation policies with respect to water and resources, soil and land land management which will serve to reduce the impact of future development.
+Water resources, soil and land BNDP contains a range of mitigation policies with respect to water and land management which will serve to reduce the impact of future development.
 Despite this, the plan allocates greenfield land, currently used for agriculture, for 70 new homes.
 There is potential for this to be among the best and most versatile land in the country.
-Overall, long- term minor negative impacts on the water resource, soil and land are anticipated.
+Overall, long-term minor negative impacts on the water resource, soil and land are anticipated.
 Historic environment Bungay has a wealth of historic assets, which could be sensitive to future development.
 The plan contains a range of policies to support protection of such assets, including heritage features within close proximity of the site allocation.
 There is also provision to enhance a particular asset of community importance within the town centre.
 Overall BNDP is assessed as having long-term minor positive impacts on the heritage theme.
 Population and health The delivery of housing, and its targeted mix to meet community need, is a significant positive of BNDP.
 Additionally, the plan contains a range of policies to improve walking and cycling infrastructure, which will in turn promote active travel within the town.
 BNDP also promotes the continued expansion of leisure, health and community facilities, with a focus on physical activity and healthcare.
 Overall BNDP is assessed as having long-term significant positive impacts on the population and health theme.
+Accessibility and transport The plan promotes improvements to sustainable transport infrastructure, which will support achievement of a modal shift within the town.
+This will help to reduce the number of new car trips associated with the planned development, though given the geography of Bungay, with the A144 running through the town centre, it is likely that development will give rise to an increase in vehicular traffic

-SEA Theme Conclusions Accessibility The plan promotes improvements to sustainable transport and transport infrastructure, which will support achievement of a modal shift within the town.
-This will help to reduce the number of new car trips associated with the planned development, though given the geography of Bungay, with the A144 running through the town centre, it is likely that development will give rise to an increase in vehicular traffic through the centre.
+SEA Theme Conclusions through the centre.
 Overall BNDP is assessed as having long-term minor negative impacts on the accessibility and transport theme.